guidanoli/cartesi-blobs/README.md

 Once the the transaction is signed, submitted, and included in a finalized Ethereum block, some stuff happens on-chain.

 During the execution of the transaction, the following happens.
-First, the target address is triggered, in this case the `VersionedBlobHashRelay` contract.
+First, the target address is triggered, in this case the `VersionedBlobHashPortal` contract.
 This contract builds an input with the message sender and the versioned hash of all the blobs of the current transaction.
 It's important to mention that each Ethereum block can contain up to 6 blobs, and it is possible to send more than one blob in the same transaction.
-With the input it has just built, the relay contract sends it to the `InputBox` contract, where it will be emitted in an `InputAdded` event.
+With the input it has just built, the portal contract sends it to the `InputBox` contract, where it will be emitted in an `InputAdded` event.

 This input will take the usual journey from the blockchain to the Cartesi machine.
 For every finalized Ethereum block, the Cartesi node will check for `InputAdded` events emitted by the `InputBox` contract.